 Feleke feels that the facilities staff didn’t communicate well and was disappointed with the service she received.

-Facilities have yet to give a statement about the situation despite multiple emails.
+Facilities could not be reached for a statement about the situation, despite multiple emails.

 This follows a lack of pay given to facility employees over the summer, according to an anonymous source, who wishes to remain unnamed for fear of retaliation, within facilities.
 Students were left to deal with the hottest months of the year without access to air conditioning.
 Though the heat has subsided, and facilities workers are back to work, the department is still recovering from the summer, and students are still experiencing delays as a result.
 Facilities is also preparing for the upcoming retirement of housing’s Associate Director of Facilities Mark Facio.